Hysteretic wavelength selection in isometric, unsupported radial wrinkling: Results

 \section{Results}

-The elastic energy of the wrinkled annulus, as found in \cite{Pal2022}, is purely in the bending mode.
-Thus, it favours the coarsest possible wrinkling.
-However, from Fig.~\ref{fig:fig1}d, we see that the observed wavenumber $m^*$ in the system becomes indefinitely large as we vary thickness $t$ and width $w$.
+The elastic energy of the wrinkled annulus (Eq.~\ref{eq:U_sheet}) is dominated by bending.
+Thus, it favours the coarsest possible wrinkling (i.e., with minimum $m$).
+However, from Fig.~\ref{fig:fig1}d, we see that the observed wavenumber $m^*$ in the system becomes indefinitely large as we decrease thickness $t$ or width $w$.
 Thus, there exists some `constraint' (generically speaking) that competes with the bending energy to select the intermediate wavenumbers $m^*$.
-In this section, we consider this selection mechanism. \paragraph{} In what follows, instead of simply counting the number of wrinkles $m$ in the annulus, we measure the \textit{continuous} (in-plane) wavelength $\lambda$ at the outer boundary, averaged over multiple wrinkles of the sample. \footnote{It also allows us to take measurements for only half or quarter of the annulus.
+In this section, we consider this selection mechanism.

+In what follows, instead of simply counting the number of wrinkles $m$ in the annulus, we measure the \textit{continuous} (in-plane) wavelength $\lambda$ at the outer boundary, averaged over multiple wrinkles of the sample. \footnote{It also allows us to take measurements for only half or quarter of the annulus.
 This makes data extraction faster.} The standard deviation in $\lambda$ then also gives a measure of the non-uniformity of wrinkling, something which the integer $m$ cannot capture.
 Thus, in what follows, we aim to predict the continuous variable $\lambda^*$, related to the counted $m^*$ by the approximate relationship: $\lambda^* \approx 2\pi (1+w)/m^*$.